Squishmallow/pdsnd_github/README.md

 Analyze and display bikeshare statistics for three different cities: Chicago, New York, and Washington D.C., while providing additional filters for month and day of week.
 Statistics include most frequent times of travel, most popular stations, most popular round trip, total and mean trip duration, and user stats like most common birth year.

 ### Files used
-chicago.csv
+chicago.csv,
-new_york_city.csv
+new_york_city.csv,
 washington.csv

 ### Credits
-StackOverflow for python/numpy/pandas syntax
+StackOverflow for python/numpy/pandas syntax,
-Udacity for project template
+Udacity for project template,
-w3resource for the pandas dayofweek property geeksforgeeks for getting the hour out of a timestamp
+w3resource for the pandas dayofweek property, geeksforgeeks for getting the hour out of a timestamp.